AxonIQ/reference-guide/axon-framework/axon-framework-commands/command-handlers.md

 ### Applying Events from Event Sourcing Handlers

-In some cases, especially when the Aggregate structures grows beyond just a couple of Entities, it is cleaner to react on events being published in other Entities of the same Aggregate \(multi Entity Aggregates are explained in more detail [here](modeling/multi-entity-aggregates.md)\).
+In some cases, especially when the Aggregate structure grows beyond just a couple of Entities, it is cleaner to react on events being published in other Entities of the same Aggregate \(multi Entity Aggregates are explained in more detail [here](modeling/multi-entity-aggregates.md)\).
 However, since the Event Handling methods are also invoked when reconstructing Aggregate state, special precautions must be taken.

 It is possible to `apply()` new events inside an Event Sourcing Handler method.
 This makes it possible for an Entity 'B' to apply an event in reaction to Entity 'A' doing something.
 Axon will ignore the `apply()`invocation when replaying historic events upon sourcing the given Aggregate.
 Do note that in the scenario where Event Messages are published from an Event Sourcing Handler, the Event of the inner `apply()` invocation is only published to the entities after all entities have received the first event.
 If more events need to be published, based on the state of an entity after applying an inner event, use `apply(...).andThenApply(...)`.